 No, once you are enrolled in a meal plan, you are committed for the entire academic year unless your student status changes.
 You may, however, change your meal plan to another one during the meal plan change period in the fall.

 Based on where you live, on campus, depends on the types of meal plans you can choose from.
-Blue Jays living in the AMRs, Wolman and Charles Commons can choose from certain plans designed to accommodate the needs their residences. since these locations do not have access to a full kitchen and are required to be on one of our 2 meal plan options based off these facilities.
+Blue Jays living in the AMRs, Wolman and Scott-Bates Commons (formerly Charles Commons) can choose from certain plans designed to accommodate the needs their residences. since these locations do not have access to a full kitchen and are required to be on one of our 2 meal plan options based off these facilities.
 Blue Jays living in Homewood and Bradford apartments that have access to a full kitchen can choose between all 4 of our current meal plans.

 For weekly meal swipe plans, unused meals expire on Saturday at Midnight.
 You will receive a new set of swipes on Sunday.
 For the Block meal plan, your meals expire at the end of the semester.
 These students will receive a new block set of swipes on the first day of the new meal plan period.
 All unused meals are forfeited and non-refundable.